deptagency/algomart/apps/cms/README.md

 ## Initial setup

-Once the environment variables have been added to the `.env` file, you'll want to create an admin user, which will allow you to login and administer the CMS:
+Once the environment variables have been added to the `.env` file, you'll want to create a new Postgres database named `algo-cms`.

+Then you'll want to create an admin user, which will allow you to login and administer the CMS:

 ```bash
 cp config.example.json config.local.json